Flunky (video game)

-Flunky (sometimes known as Mad Flunky) is an adventure game by Don Priestley for the ZX Spectrum, Commodore 64 and Amstrad CPC.
+Flunky is an adventure game by Don Priestley for the ZX Spectrum, Commodore 64 and Amstrad CPC.
 It was published in 1987 by Piranha Software.
 The player takes control of a flunky in the service of the British royal family.
 The flunky is given orders by various members of the family which he must carry out.
 When he is successful in completing a task, he can obtain an autograph from the satisfied individual.
-Once he has successfully completed tasks for several persons he can go on to perform the final task for The Queen herself.
+Once he has successfully completed tasks for several persons he can go on to perform the final task for the Queen herself.